-|Research Division:||Medical and Health Sciences|
+|Research Division:||Biomedical and Clinical Sciences|

-|Research Group:||Pharmacology and Pharmaceutical Sciences|
+|Research Group:||Pharmacology and pharmaceutical sciences|

-|Research Field:||Clinical Pharmacy and Pharmacy Practice|
+|Research Field:||Clinical pharmacy and pharmacy practice|

-|Objective Group:||Other Health|
+|Objective Group:||Other health|

-|Objective Field:||Health not elsewhere classified|
+|Objective Field:||Other health not elsewhere classified|

-|Author:||Gheewala, PA (Miss Pankti Gheewala)|
+|UTAS Author:||Gheewala, PA (Miss Pankti Gheewala)|

-|Author:||Razi Zaidi, ST (Dr Tabish Razi Zaidi)|
+|UTAS Author:||Zaidi, STR (Dr Tabish Razi Zaidi)|

-|Author:||Jose, MD (Professor Matthew Jose)|
+|UTAS Author:||Jose, MD (Professor Matthew Jose)|

-|Author:||Bereznicki, L (Associate Professor Luke Bereznicki)|
+|UTAS Author:||Bereznicki, L (Professor Luke Bereznicki)|

-|Author:||Peterson, GM (Professor Gregory Peterson)|
+|UTAS Author:||Peterson, GM (Professor Gregory Peterson)|

-|Author:||Castelino, RL (Dr Ronald Castelino)|
+|UTAS Author:||Castelino, RL (Dr Ronald Castelino)|